• Release History

 Actions:

-Figure 8: Result
+Figure 8: The result

 There is also the option of sending a response back to the dialog.
 You can define records as entity references and pass them back as the body of the HTTP-Response action inside your flow.